earthgecko/skyline/docs/algorithms/custom-algorithms.rst

 .. warning:: **A note on speed**, bear in mind that any custom algorithms added have to run **FAST**, otherwise analysis stops being real time and the Skyline apps will terminate their own spawned processes if they run too long.
-  Consider that Skyline's 3 sigma algorithms take on average 0.0023 seconds to run and all 9 are run on a metric in about 0.0207 seconds.
+  Consider that Skyline's three-sigma algorithms take on average 0.0023 seconds to run and all 9 are run on a metric in about 0.0207 seconds.
 Adding any algorithms that run substantially slower is **not** recommended, even if it is on a small set of metrics.
+Any algorithms added to should be as computationally efficient as possible and suitable for processing real time streaming data, e.g. O(n).
+This is especially true for any custom algorithms added to Analyzer.
+This is not a hard requirement, just a recommendation.
+  It is possible to add non O(n) algorithms to Mirage, but they should be designed and implemented to be as computationally efficient as possible.
   If you break Skyline with your own custom algorithms, be that on your head.

-Custom algorithms are run **before** the core 3 sigma algorithms, which allows the user to disable the running of 3 sigma algorithms on namespaces if they so desire, more on this below.
+Custom algorithms can be run **before** or **after** the core three-sigma algorithms.
+The custom algorithm can be configured to run before the three-sigma algorithms which allows the user to disable the running of three-sigma algorithms on namespaces if they so desire, more on this below.
+By default custom algorithms are run **before** three-sigma algorithms.
+Running the custom algorithm **after** three-sigma allows the user to only run a custom algorithm if three-sigma achieves :mod:`settings.CONSENSUS` or run the custom algorithm regardless of the CONSENSUS that was achieved.

+The custom algorithms settings are therefore highly configurable, specifically take note of the consensus, run_3sigma_algorithms, run_before_3sigma and run_only_if_consensus parameters, especially if you are attempting to run multiple custom algorithms at different stages, before or after three-sigma and what consensus should be applied.
+It is possible to configure poorly given the methods and modes that can be configured.

 :mod:`settings.CUSTOM_ALGORITHMS`
 ---------------------------------